kareman/Patterns/README.md

 }
 ```

-You can also use `match[multiple: name]` if captures with that name may be matched multiple times.
+You can also use `match[multiple: name]` if captures with that name may be matched multiple times. `match[one: name]` only returns the first capture of that name.

 ## Installation